kikisaints/little_might/README.md

 Old-school looking survival game made in Monogame/XNA.

 # Building the Project
-This project used Monogame.
+This project uses Monogame.
 To install it:

 1. [follow these steps](https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_windows.html) from their site.
 2. Install the content editor, [found here](https://docs.monogame.net/articles/tools/mgcb_editor.html).
 To allow you to edit and build the content for the game.